sushemer/systemverilog-basic/1_Docs/1_4_Glossary/README.md

-# 1.4 Glossary · Términos clave de HDL/FPGA
+# 1.4 Glossary · Key HDL/FPGA terms

-La carpeta `1_4_Glosarry` reúne definiciones breves de términos que aparecen con frecuencia en el repositorio:
+The `1_4_Glossary` folder contains brief definitions of terms that frequently appear in the repository:

-- Conceptos de HDL y diseño digital.
+- HDL and digital design concepts
-- Elementos propios de FPGA y herramientas de síntesis.
+- FPGA and synthesis toolchain elements
-- Nombres de periféricos y buses usados en los ejemplos y labs.
+- Names of peripherals and buses used in examples and labs

-El objetivo es servir como **consulta rápida**, no como enciclopedia completa.
+The goal is to serve as a **quick reference**, not a full encyclopedia.

 ---

-## Alcance del glosario
+## Scope of the glossary

-Este glosario está pensado para:
+This glossary is intended for:

-- Estudiantes y personas que están viendo HDL/FPGA por primera vez.
+- Students and people starting with HDL/FPGA
-- Personas de software que migran a hardware y no dominan aún la terminología.
+- Software developers transitioning to hardware
-- Lectores que necesiten recordar rápidamente qué significa una sigla o palabra clave.
+- Readers who need a quick reminder of what a keyword or acronym means

-El enfoque es:
+The focus is on:

-- Definiciones **cortas y claras**.
+- **Short and clear definitions**
-- Contexto concreto dentro de este repositorio cuando aplique.
+- Concrete context within this repository when applicable

 ---